Whirlpool

 How to Fix / Troubleshooting

-- Verify temperature setting: Ensure the control is set to the recommended setting (often mid-range or 0°F).
+- Verify the temperature setting: Ensure the control is set to the recommended setting (often mid-range or 0°F).

 - Check loading and vents: Rearrange food so that air vents on the back and sides are not blocked.
 Avoid packing food tightly against the evaporator cover.

-- Clean condenser: Remove the rear lower panel and vacuum the condenser coils and fan blades.
+- Clean the condenser: Remove the rear lower panel and vacuum the condenser coils and fan blades.
 Improved airflow can significantly improve cooling.

 Advertisements